Do you remember the last time you took a doctor’s appointment?

 “Should you go for traditional MBA or Stoa?”

 “Here’s how you can crack AIR 100 in JEE.”

-As a result, you get trapped in a game whose rules were set by someone else.
+And the first step to being a successful contrarian is avoiding getting trapped in a game whose rules were set by someone else.

-Every question, every assertion comes with an implicit frame attached to it.
+Every question and every assertion comes with an implicit frame attached to it.
 And to think clearly, it is important to be able to see this frame and change it if needed.

 Otherwise, you’ll be a slave to the frame and your decision-making will suffer.